15 Epic and Best Things to do in Sedona, Arizona (+Map, Tips and Tricks)

 But before you embark on your journey at Sedona’s Vortexes, you need to visit first the Red Rock Visitor Center where you will buy and secure your Red Rock Pass.
 You will also get all the necessary information and advice from Sedona experts.

-To get to the top of the Airport Mesa Vertex, it does not literally involve vertical hiking, but the views from the top are astounding in all directions.
+To get to the top of the Airport Mesa Vortex, it involves hiking straight up, but the views from the top are astounding in all directions.
 You will see a lot of twisted trees and you will also experience one of Sedona’s energy centers.

 4. Visit the chapel of Holy Cross